Badenhoop/asionet/README.md

 ### Ensuring thread-safety

-An important advantage of asynchronous programming is that it is easier to write thread safe code.
+An important advantage of asynchronous programming is that it is easier to write thread-safe code.
 Imagine all asynchronous handlers are invoked from a single thread.
 Then there's no need for explicit locking of shared state between the handlers since everything is running in sequence (not concurrently).